 - Yield: 10-12 servings

-I used half of the dough (I made a full recipe) so that I could use my lonely and underused rectangular tart pan and I baked the tart on a baking sheet for 35 minutes.
+I used half of the dough but I made a full filling recipe so that I could use my lonely and underused rectangular tart pan and I baked the tart on a baking sheet for 35 minutes.

 1 unbaked tart crust, lemon omitted